-How can I help my child to feel better at home?
+How can I help my child feel better at home?

-- Have your child rest, eat healthy food and drink a lot of water. - If your child has a fever, use medicines to help lower it (as directed on the label or by your pediatrician). - Take your child's temperature by mouth with a digital thermometer at least twice a day, at least 4 hours after giving medicine.
-Call your pediatrician if it is over 100.4°F/ 38°C.
+- Have your child rest, eat healthy food and drink plenty of water. - Use fever-reducing medications (as directed on the label or by your pediatrician), as needed if your child has a fever. - Take your child's temperature by mouth with a digital thermometer at least twice a day, at least 4 hours after giving medicine.
+Call your pediatrician if it's over 100.4°F/38°F.